astro/remcached/README.rst

 Each request `may` be passed a callback.
 These are not two-cased (success & failure) EM deferrables, but standard Ruby callbacks.
-The rationale behind this is that there are no usual success/failure responses, but you may want to evaluate a response[:status] yourself to check for cache miss, version conflict, network disconnects.
+The rationale behind this is that there are no usual success/failure responses, but you will want to evaluate a ``response[:status]`` yourself to check for cache miss, version conflict, network disconnects etc.

 A callback may be kept if it returns ``:proceed`` to catch multi-response commands such as ``STAT``.